Sunset on the Gulf Islands Photo SimonSees.com

 A vibrant arts and culture community reside on Galiano Island.
 Pottery, silver jewelry, glass works and more await the discerning collector.
 A Galiano Art Guide will steer visitors to the artists’ galleries and studios.
 During the summer the local community hosts several festivals and there is a weekly summer market that provides local veggies and fruit, baked goods and a selection of wares produced by the local artisans.

-Galiano Island is a little under an hour’s non-stop ferry ride via BC Ferries from Tsawwassen on the mainland and a 45-minute ride from Swartz Bay, Victoria on Vancouver Island.
+Galiano Island is one of several southern Gulf Islands including Pender Island and is a little under an hour’s non-stop ferry ride via BC Ferries from Tsawwassen on the mainland and a 45-minute ride from Swartz Bay, Victoria on Vancouver Island.
 There is also an inter-island ferry service.

 There are indications that people lived on Galiano Island some 3,000 years ago.
 Shell middens (refuse heaps) left by the aboriginals of the day were created from the abundant clam beds on the nearby shores.